TX-Pi manual installation

 This page describes the manual installation of the TX-Pi software setup.
 Beginners may prefer to use prepared system images instead.

-The entire installation consists of three main steps:
+The entire manual installation consists of three main steps:

 - Install a standard raspbian operating system image onto SD card

 - Run a script that will do all the tx-pi specific modifications

 Step 1: Install Raspbian onto SD card

 Get an SD card image of e.g. Raspberry Pi OS Buster Lite (recommended) or Raspbian Stretch Lite and install it onto SD card.
 Other versions may work as well but the aforementioned ones have been tested.
 More information on installing rasbian on SD card can be found here.

 If the Raspberry Pi4 is being used then Raspberry Pi OS Buster Lite should be used.